 Rodriguez hit 572 doubles over the course of his 21-year career, putting #1 on the all-time list for doubles by players who were primarily catchers.
 He holds the record for most games played (2427) and putouts recorded at catcher (14864).

 He was elected to the Hall of Fame in his first appearance on the ballot, in the 2017 Hall of Fame Election.
 He received 76% of the votes, or four more votes than the minimum required for election; that made him only the second catcher, after Johnny Bench, to become a first-ballot Hall of Famer.
-In honor of Pudge's election to Cooperstown, the Rangers announced that they would retire his uniform number 7 during the season.
+In honor of Pudge's election to Cooperstown, the Rangers retired his uniform number 7 on August 12th, two weeks after his induction.

-His son Dereck Rodriguez has played in the minors.
+His son Dereck Rodriguez reached the majors in 2018.

 - 1991 Topps All-Star Rookie Team